gskinnerTeam/flutter-wonderous-app/README.md

 - Android, download from play store
   - https://play.google.com/apps/testing/com.gskinner.flutter.wonders

-If you can not access the builds, your id is likely not registered.
+If you can not see the build in TestFlight or GooglePlay, your email address is likely not registered.
 Ask Jess to check with the developers.

 # Dev Info